-I am a Lecturer in Translation Studies in the Department of Modern Languages and Cultures.
+I am a Senior Lecturer in Translation Studies in the School of Humanities and BA Translation Course Leader.
 I completed a 4-year degree in Translation and Interpreting at the University of Granada, followed by a Masters in Advanced Studies in Translation and Interpreting.
 In June 2013, I was awarded a PhD in Translation, which focuses on the role of interpersonal competence in translator training.
 I also hold qualifications in Teaching Spanish as a Foreign Language and TEFL.

 I started my academic career as a Visiting Lecturer in Translation in 2009.
 Since then I have worked in several universities, including the University of Westminster, Imperial College, UCL and Royal Holloway University of London.

-I teach the following translation-related modules across the undergraduate and postgraduate languages programmes:
+I teach on the following translation-related modules across the undergraduate and postgraduate languages programmes:

 - Principles and Concepts in Translation and Interpreting